marmelab/react-admin/docs/SimpleFormIterator.md

 ## `disableAdd`

-When true, the Add button isn't rendered, so user cannot add new rows.
+When true, the Add button isn't rendered, so users cannot add new rows.

 ```jsx
 <SimpleFormIterator disableAdd>